-Following TStat’s training philosophy, the teaching style features both theoretical sessions, where participants are given the intuition behind the choice of a specific technique, and several practical sessions using Stata.
+Following TStat’s training philosophy, the teaching style features both theoretical sessions, where participants are given the intuition behind the choice of a specific technique, and several practical sessions using econometric software.
 In this manner, the course leaders are able to bridge the “often difficult” gap between abstract theoretical methodologies, and the practical issues one encounters when dealing with real data.

 Researchers and professionals working either: i) in the energy and related sectors, needing to model energy price and demand, and ii) on trading desks in financial institutions.
 Economists based in research policy institutions.
 Students and researchers in engineering, econometrics and finance needing to learn the econometrics methods and tools applied in this field.

-DAY 1 | ENERGY DATA ANALYSIS WITH STATA
+DAY 1 | ENERGY DATA ANALYSIS

-SESSION I: AN INTRODUCTION TO STATA
+SESSION I: AN INTRODUCTION TO ENERGY DATA

 SESSION II: ENERGY DATA ANALYSIS